Brett208/OP2MissionRisingFromTheAshes/Readme.txt

 ** Bugs

- * If you launch the evacuation module you actually lose the scenario instead of winning.

- * If you destory the AI's Vehicle Factor and the AI's ConVec that builds new structures, the Repair ConVec will not switch roles and rebuild the vehicle factory.
+ * TRIVIAL - If you destory the AI's Vehicle Factor and the AI's ConVec that builds new structures, the Repair ConVec will not switch roles and rebuild the vehicle factory.

 ** Credits